Module 5 Examples: Unity Specific Tools

 - On: only triggers, objects will overlap

-- Off: will trigger and with RigidBody::Dynamic-type, will push the object
+- Off: will trigger and with RigidBody::Dynamic-type,

 - RigidBody